pocesar/grunt-typescript-project/README.md

 But why?
 Instead of having a lot of `tsconfig.json` files inside many folders (when your project is scattered across many folders).
 Plus, you can reuse the same options (the main useful ones are `noImplicitAny` and `noImplicitUseStrict` for quality of code, IMHO).

 Since it doesn't rely on internal API of Typescript, it should work with current and future versions, plus any future options can be added to the json without having to update this plugin.

-At the moment, this is highly experimental, being used as an internal process for a platform.
-Expect anything below 1.0 to be unstable.
-(but be assured it's being used)

 ## The "typescript_project" task